-If you’re gaming and can’t seem to play an online game, you’re probably experiencing NAT issues.
+If you’re gaming and can’t play an online game, you’re experiencing NAT issues.
 As a gamer, you must be familiar with the term NAT type.
-Just before we head over to change the NAT type, let’s understand NAT.
+Before we head over to change the NAT type, let’s understand NAT.

 What is NAT?

-NAT, also known as Network Address Translation is the process your router uses to connect devices to the Internet.
-NAT is an introductory process which defines one router from another.
+NAT, or Network Address Translation, is your router’s process of connecting devices to the internet.
+NAT is an introductory process that defines one router from another.

-The main purpose of NAT is to minimize the number of public IP addresses that are being used in an organization.
-This helps conserve IP addresses that are already diminishing and gives a grip on security purposes.
+The primary purpose of NAT is to minimize the number of public IP addresses used in an organization.
+This helps conserve IP addresses already diminishing and gives a grip on security purposes.

 The internet world’s IP bank hosts billions of different IP address combinations that are getting exhausted.
 To get a hold of this increasing dilemma, NAT limits the number of IPs to a single IP address.
 This confuses the router as it sees the same IP address coming from multiple connected devices.